 Inspired by the Emily Dickinson lexicon, Matthew Bell, Matthew Days, Casey Margerum, Hannah Sommerlad created an online lexicon from Mina Loy’s 1923 collection Lunar Baedecker, which can be used to conduct computerized textual analysis, close reading, and socio-historical investigations.
 See what words Loy used most often and what they meant in her time.

 In the Fall 2015 seminar on “Modernism, Magazines & Media,” Nathan Argueta, Peter Bowman, Leigh Chandler, Audrey Lane, Wade Morgan, Andrew Rikard, and Rachel Wiltshire created a WordPress website dedicated to the Harlem Renaissance author Georgia Douglas Johnson.
 They read her work as it originally appeared the Crisis magazine and in subsequent books and anthologies, analyzing bibliographic codes and applying intersectional theory to elucidate complexities that aren’t apparent when the poems are read out of context.

-Scott Cunningham, Ryan Emerick, Eliana Ferreri, Sophia Guevara, and Hannah Grace Heartfield researched and wrote an article on “The Politics of Precisionism: Machine Art in the New Masses,” which they published on Atavist.com.
-They analyze the precisionist art published in the early years of the Masses to show how it conveys contradictory political meanings, both calling attention to the machine’s alienation of the worker, and contributing to that alienation by erasing the fingerprint of the artist/laborer.
+Another group in the Fall 2015 seminar, Scott Cunningham, Ryan Emerick, Eliana Ferreri, Sophia Guevara, and Hannah Grace Heartfield, researched and published an article on Atavist.com, analyzing the precisionist art published in the early years of the New Masses.
+They argue that the illustrations convey contradictory political meanings, both calling attention to the machine’s alienation of the worker, and contributing to that alienation by erasing the fingerprint of the artist/laborer.